trungtin-dinh/choucroute/README.md

   - `graythresh`
   Required only if the panchromatic threshold option `t_pan = "auto"` is used.

-The Shapiro–Wilk normality test is supported either via the external `swtest` function (MathWorks File Exchange) or through the lightweight internal implementation `swtestlite` included in the toolbox.
+The Shapiro–Wilk normality test is supported either via the external `swtest` function (MathWorks File Exchange : https://fr.mathworks.com/matlabcentral/fileexchange/13964-shapiro-wilk-and-shapiro-francia-normality-tests) or through the lightweight internal implementation `swtestlite` included in the toolbox.
 No external dependency is required for the default configuration.

 ---